oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     <copy>exec compute_affinity_tkdra();</copy>
     ```

-    This may take a few minutes to complete.
-Once it is done, we can see the output in our two graph metadata tables, for example:
+    This may take a few minutes to complete. **PL/SQL procedure successfully completed** is the expected output.
+	Once it is done, we can see the output in our two graph metadata tables, For example:

     ```text
     <copy>select * from edges where table1 = 'DRA_1';</copy>